Be Kind

 No matter how confident and self-assured a person seems, she has some insecurity in her heart.
 Even the most successful man constantly asks himself if he did the right thing.
 At some point in all our lives, we run on empty or close to it.
 Encouragement from somebody else, even a complete stranger, could make the difference between giving up and taking one more step.

 When I was in school, a friend told me “You are capable of doing anything you set your mind to”.
 At the time I didn’t make much of it.
-But through the next couple of decades, every time self-doubt set in, it was the voice of this friend saying those words that I remembered.
-This echo from the past gave me the confidence to keep plugging on during the times that I wanted to give up.
+But through the next couple of decades, every time self-doubt set in, I remembered this friend’s words.
+This long ago echo gave me the confidence to keep going.

 You may say something today that you don’t think is a big deal.
 Even the person you say it to may not appreciate it right now.
-Yet you never know how far that arrow of kindness will fly, and at which point it will land.
-But land it will, long after you have forgotten that you sent it flying in the first place.
-The world has too many critics, and too few encouragers.
+Yet you never know how far that arrow of kindness will fly, and where it will land.
+The world has many critics and few encouragers.
 Be an encourager.

-Sometimes the kindest thing we can do at the moment is to bite our tongue.
-Literally, if that’s necessary to avoid saying something hurtful to another person.
-If you have tried to understand and just can’t, if you cannot suspend critical judgment, then let the harsh words remain in your head and die in you.
+Sometimes the kindest thing we can do is to bite our tongue, if that’s necessary to avoid saying something hurtful to another person.
+If we have tried to understand and just can’t, if we cannot suspend critical judgment, then let the harsh words remain in our head and die in us.
 There is no need to verbalise them.

 Learning to shut up was definitely not easy for me, and most likely won’t be for you.
-It is a lesson worth learning though.
-When you keep your mouth shut, your brain will find something else to do.
-This usually takes the form of opening your eyes and your ears.
-This increases the chances of your seeing or hearing something that you otherwise wouldn’t, that will help you to understand the situation and the person better.
+When we keep your mouth shut, our brain will find something else to do.
+This usually takes the form of opening our eyes and ears.
+This increases the chances of our seeing or hearing something that we otherwise wouldn’t, that will help us to understand the situation and the person better.

 Make a decision today that if you can’t say anything nice, then don’t say anything at all.
-This may be one of the hardest things you’ve ever done in your life.
-Try it for one month, or even for just one week.
-At the end of that period, see whether you were a better person for the effort.
-I’m pretty sure that you’ll like the person in the mirror a lot more.
+Try it for one week, or even for just one day.
+See if you like the person in the mirror better at the end of the day.

-And if you try and fail, remember to be kind to yourself too.
-Suspend judgment, ease your own burden of guilt, seek to understand what happened, encourage yourself, and if all else fails, just keep quiet and try again.
+And if you try and fail at all of the above, remember to be kind to yourself too.
+Don’t judge yourself.
+Ease your own burden of guilt.
+Seek to understand what happened.
+Encourage yourself.
+And then try again.
+Your kindness may change someone’s world.

 Hi Daphne…